GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

   </web-tab>
 </web-tabs>

 ## Examples

-The following sections demonstrate several common use cases for the chrome.tabs API.
+The following sections demonstrate several common use cases for the Tabs API.

 ### Opening an extension page in a new tab